profmaddo/Go-Lang-Web-Journey-with-Marco-Maddo/lecture07/LECTURE-07.md

 ## 🔐 What You’ll Learn | O que você vai aprender

-- ✅ How to validate user credentials with bcrypt
+- ✅ How to validate user credentials with bcrypt.
-- ✅ How to create and read secure cookies
+- ✅ How to create and read secure cookies.
-- ✅ How to implement a protected dashboard
+- ✅ How to implement a protected dashboard.
-- ✅ How to destroy sessions (logout)
+- ✅ How to destroy sessions (logout).
-- ✅ How to integrate login with SQLite user database
+- ✅ How to integrate login with SQLite user database.

 ---